AdobeDocs/analytics.en/help/admin/c-analytics-product-comparison/which-analytics-tool.md

 * To access more granular data than the UI (denormalized table view)
 * To download data in a format suitable for a Pivot Table input
 * If the client wants to input Adobe data into a 3rd-party data visualization tool (slightly summarized, and not hit-level)
-* To access all unique dimension values if you are running into “Low Traffic” in Adobe Analytics
+* To access all unique dimension values if you are running into "Low Traffic" in Adobe Analytics

 **[Analytics Data Feed](/help/export/analytics-data-feed/c-df-contents/datafeeds-contents.md)** should be used: